Simulations of Multiple Nova Eruptions Induced by Wind Accretion in Symbiotic Systems: Discussion

 \subsection{CNe and RNe in symbiotic systems}

 We turn to discuss how our results can be compared with observations of symbiotic novae.
-Of the known eruptive symbiotic systems, only a few are widely separated systems that produce classical or recurrent novae.
+Of the known eruptive symbiotic systems, only a few are widely separated systems that produce classical or recurrent novae. \cite{Akras2019} list over 250 Galactic symbiotic stars catalogued as S-type or D-type, most of which host a WD and may be a symbiotic nova, such as V1016 Cyg which is discussed below.
 The New Online Database of Symbiotic Variables\footnote{\url{http://astronomy.science.upjs.sk/symbiotics/}} \cite[]{Merc2019b} lists the currently known symbiotic novae classified as S-type and D-type symbiotic and recurrent symbiotic novae, some of which are included in the following discussion.

 While studying the symbiotic system AG~Peg, \cite{Kenyon1984} defined one of the possible formations of a symbiotic system to likely be a WD with an accretion disk being fed from a late-type giant.
 Their calculations show that provided the accretion rate is low enough ($\lesssim10^{-8}\rmModot\rm{yr}^{-1}$) a TNR may occur on the surface of the WD, producing a CN.
 They further explained that the observational characteristics of such a system would differ from those of CNe in CVs, due to the proximity of the giant donor and its dense wind.
 Considering the above, they deduced that the spectroscopic development of AG Peg since its optical maximum in 1850 is consistent with it being a CN eruption in a relatively close symbiotic system.
 The donor in AG Peg underfills its Roche-lobe by at least a factor of two \cite[]{Kenyon1987} and the system has been confirmed to be a binary system consisting of a WD and a late-type giant with an orbital period of $\sim2$ years \cite[e.g.,][]{Fekel2000}.
 The system has erupted again in 2015, this time the estimated accretion rate being $\sim3\times10^{-7}\rmModot\rm{yr}^{-1}$ and the eruption exhibiting an entirely different behavior \cite[]{Skopal2017,Merc2019a}.
 This is consistent with the general behavior of our wind model, where the wind rate may change by an order of magnitude, thus changing the accretion rate, yielding eruptions with different characteristics.